jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 We also collect communications meta data and text message content.
 I wont show you my texts messages, highlighting the highly personal, even intimate, nature of these communications.

 But imagine what you could learn about me if you knew the patterns of my communications.
 Who I was calling, when I made those calls, and even the content of what I sent and received by text message.
 You might see the late sleepless nights, particularly if you also logged all the use of my smartphone.
 You might see my messages sharing joys or stressors, like when my expensive phone was stolen.
-We can use natural language processing to extract the meaning of your words and use their meaning to make inferences about your recent experiences, your emotional state, even psychiatric symptoms.
+Natural language processing could be used to extract the meaning of my words and use their meaning to make inferences about my recent experiences, emotional state, even psychiatric symptoms.

 ---

-Passive monitoring of geolocation and communications are powerful signals for prediction.
+The raw geolocation and communications data that we sense directly from the smartphone are powerful signals for prediction.
 But we can make them more powerful still by anchoring them within an intra-personal context.

 I've already given you example of how the longitudinal context may be important.
 Personal sensing draws some of its power from repeated measurements over days, weeks, months, even years.